Rajiv620019/ERC721_vs_ERC1155/README.md

    on transaction fees compared to ERC-721, where each transfer would require a separate transaction.

 Use Cases: ERC-1155 tokens are suitable for applications where different types of assets need to be managed within a single contract.
 This includes scenarios like in-game items with varying rarity, attributes, and utility, as well as other use cases where efficient management of multiple token types is important.

+## Summary:
+In summary, ERC-721 is designed for representing individual, unique NFTs, while ERC-1155 is more versatile, allowing a single contract to manage both fungible and non-fungible tokens efficiently.
+The choice between the two standards depends on the specific use case and requirements of the project.